bplaut/caution-when-ood-llm/README.md

 2. do_post_processing.sh, which calls plot_data.py, copy_important_figs.py, and statistal_tests.py.
 Usage:
 ```
-./do_post_processing <directory> <collapse_prompts>
+./do_post_processing <input_dir> <all_figs_output_dir> <important_figs_output_dir>
 ```
-For example,
+For example, the command
 ```
-./do_post_processing main_results False
+./do_post_processing main_results all_figs important_figs
 ```
+will take as input the results files from main_results, save all figures to the all_figs directory, and copy the important figures (which mostly means the figures used in the paper) to important_figs.
 The main_results directory contains the zero-shot results (which are used for the primary analysis), and one_shot_results contains the one-shot results.

 Currently, results_analysis.ipynb is not called by the scripts and must be run separately.